-Family doctors have long played a critical role in the health of individuals and families.
-Having a family doctor means being connected with a trusted health care provider who knows your medical history, and is able to address your concerns from a place of understanding.
+Family doctors have long played an important role in the health of individuals and families.
+A Family Doctor is a partner on your health journey.
+They are a trusted health care provider who knows your medical history, and can help you access any additional care you might need.

 In fact, research has shown that having a good relationship with a family doctor can result in better long-term health.

 Now, the primary health care system in Surrey and North Delta is becoming more interconnected through PCNs.
 And Finding and building a connection with a Family Doctor or Nurse Practitioner and other primary care providers is going to become more accessible.

 A Primary Care Network (PCN) is a network of local Family Physicians and other primary care service providers within a community.
 At the heart of PCNs in Surrey-North Delta is your connection with your Family Doctor or Nurse Practitioner.

 Family Doctors and Nurse Practitioners in a PCN are part of Patient Medical Homes, which are family practices whose doctors and other health care providers work together as a team to treat their patients.

 PMHs also partner with community organizations, Fraser Health Authority and other health care providers, such as pharmacists and counsellors, to make sure their patients have access to a full, connected and local spectrum of health services.